Exploring the AI Obedience: Why is Generating a Pure Color Image Harder than CyberPunk?: Supplementary Zero-Entropy Color Task

-\paragraph{Paradigms} We evaluate models under two paradigms.
-First, all models are directly tested on the full benchmark.
-Second, to assess learning capabilities on color tasks, we conduct fine-tuning experiments using an 8:2 random train-test split.
+\paragraph{Setting} To assess learning capabilities on Violin-Absolute-Color522, we conduct fine-tuning experiments using an 8:2 random train-test split.
 For open-source models, we apply LoRA for parameter-efficient fine-tuning over 3,000 steps to avoid overfitting.
 Closed-source models are evaluated only through direct inference via official APIs, as fine-tuning is unavailable.
+For fine-tuning experiments, we primarily report results on Qwen-Image with the following configuration.